-The Best Places to Work rankings provide an overview of each agency and subcomponent, trend data and expert analysis of what the results mean.
-Users can conduct side-by-side comparisons of how agencies or their subcomponents ranked in various categories, examine how they compare to other agencies and see whether they have improved or regressed over time.
+This website provides an overview of each agency and subcomponent included in the 2017 rankings, trend data and expert analysis of what the results mean.
+Users can conduct side-by-side comparisons of how agencies or their subcomponents rank in various categories, how they compare with other agencies and determine whether they have improved or regressed over time.

-The Partnership for Public Service wishes to acknowledge the contribution of Robert M. Tobias, Director of Key Executive Leadership Programs at American University, for his contributions in the initiation of the Best Places to Work in the Federal Government rankings, and the Office of Personnel Management for its rigorous administration of this powerful employee survey.
+The Partnership for Public Service thanks Robert M. Tobias, director of key executive leadership programs at American University, for helping develop the Best Places to Work rankings, and OPM for its rigorous administration of this powerful employee survey.